Tom Thumb: Metrical version

+Dinah Mulock's fairy tale

-Other versions paint a different picture to Tom's end.
-Dinah Mulock continued the tale and noted that Tom exhausted himself with jousting but recovered in Fairyland.
+Other versions paint a different, less disturbing, picture of Tom's end.
+The Tom Thumb chapter in Dinah Mulock's Fairy Tale Book (originally published in 1863) is a notable example.
+Consistent with its intended audience, the preface states "the Editor of this Collection has been especially careful that it should contain nothing which could really harm a child".
+The plot of her continuation of the tale is generally consistent with parts two and three of the metrical version but with modifications as described by Weiss.
+In summary, Tom exhausted himself with jousting but recovered in Fairyland.
 When he returned to Arthur's court, he accidentally landed in a bowl of the king's frumenty.
 Tom enrages the cook and is threatened with beheading.
 He seeks refuge in the mouth of a passing slack-jawed miller.
 Sensing tiny voices and movements within him, the man believes he is possessed.
 He yawns and Tom emerges, but the Miller is so angry he tosses Tom into a river where he is swallowed by a salmon.
-The fish is caught, taken to the King's kitchen, and Tom is found and kept in a mousetrap until King Arthur forgives him.
+(The metrical version has Tom Thumb inflicting such severe stomach pains on the Miller that he runs to the river to relive himself and Tom enters the river in that way).
+The fish is caught, taken to the King's kitchen, and Tom is found and kept in a mousetrap until the King forgives him.